l3cube-pune/MarathiNLP/HateEval/README.md

 # Citing
 If you use our datasets or other findings from the paper, please consider citing our work:
 ```
-@article{patankar2022spread,
+@article{gokhale2022spread,
-  title={Spread love not hate: Undermining the importance of hateful pre-training for hate speech detection},
+  title={Spread Love Not Hate: Undermining the Importance of Hateful Pre-training for Hate Speech Detection},
-  author={Patankar, Shantanu and Gokhale, Omkar and Kane, Aditya and Chavan, Tanmay and Joshi, Raviraj},
+  author={Gokhale, Omkar and Kane, Aditya and Patankar, Shantanu and Chavan, Tanmay and Joshi, Raviraj},
   journal={arXiv preprint arXiv:2210.04267},
   year={2022}
 }
 ```